lsst-tstn/tstn-024/index.rst

 `SAL Scripts`_ are the files which contain the logic and coordination of events and CSCs that get executed by the `ScriptQueue`_.
 It is not expected these will be modified during standard night-time operations.
 All `SAL Scripts`_ vary greatly in complexity of the operation being performed.
-These files have a strict format and must contain specific information in order to be capable of execution.
-It is also possible to execute these from a Jupyter Notebook or from the command line when required.
-This is particularly useful when actively developing or debugging a script.
-For example, an example of a SAL script that performs a relatively fundamental task is `Enable MTCS <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/lsst/ts/standardscripts/maintel/enable_mtcs.py>`_ which brings all components of the TCS to the enabled state.
+For example, a SAL script that performs a relatively fundamental task is `Enable MTCS <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/lsst/ts/standardscripts/maintel/enable_mtcs.py>`_ which brings all components of the TCS to the enabled state.
 The script is normally a launched using the default configuration which enables all components, however, the flexibility is present to only enable a subset if the observer chooses to do so.
 A more complicated script, such as `Prepare for On-Sky <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/lsst/ts/standardscripts/auxtel/prepare_for_onsky.py>`_ performs a series of order-specific operations to bring the systems online, then open the dome and telescope safely.
+`SAL Scripts`_ obey strict formatting requirements and must contain specific information in order to be capable of execution.
+Although normally executed via `LOVE`_, it is also possible to execute these from a Jupyter Notebook or from the command line when required.
+This functionality is particularly useful when actively developing or debugging a script.

-Regular operational scripts are separated into two distinct groups of `SAL Scripts`_; standard and external.
+Regular operational scripts are separated into two distinct groups of `SAL Scripts`_:

-`Standard Scripts`_ hosts production-level operational scripts that are well tested and understood.
+   - `Standard Scripts`_ hosts production-level operational scripts that are well tested and understood.
      They must strictly follow the `development guidelines`_ and are subject to rigorous code review.

-`External Scripts`_, on the other hand, acts as a staging or user sandbox area for the development of `SAL Scripts`_.
+   - `External Scripts`_, acts as a staging or user sandbox area for the development of `SAL Scripts`_.
-Following the `development guidelines`_ on this package is still recommended (but not as strictly enforced) and code is subjected to less rigorous code review.
+     Following the `development guidelines`_ on this package is still recommended (but not as strictly enforced) and code is subject to less rigorous code review.

 Additional details about the classification of different levels of operations can be found in `tstn-010`_, as well as guidelines on how to contribute features to the code base.